The guide to gay Madrid

 Gay Rights in Spain

 Spain is one of the most progressive countries globally regarding gay rights, although these dramatic changes have only occurred in recent decades.
+It was often selected as one of the Best European LGBT+-friendly destinations.

 First of all, same-sex marriage is legal.
 The age of consent is 16 for everyone.
 Secondly, same-sex couples can adopt children.
 Thirdly, gay men can serve openly in the military.
 There are anti-discrimination laws for employment, provision of goods and services, and against hate speech.